 A preposition is a word that shows a relationship – such as direction, location, or time – between a noun and another word.
-Prepositions can also be adverbs or conjunctions.
+Words found on preposition lists can also be adverbs or conjunctions.

 Children understand and use the most frequently occurring prepositions from an early age.
 Some prepositions, such as in, to, up, and at, are taught in kindergarten as high-frequency words.
 More preposition lists are introduced as vocabulary words in Grades 1 and 2; however, preposition practice is not taught as English grammar until Grade 3.